Irena Erlich

 Who survived the Holocaust?

-The Germans came in and started taking the Jews to do manual labor in the city to prepare for the impending ghetto.
-I was sent to work in a factory that made wooden shoes.
-I was responsible for taking the finished shoes from the factory to the warehouse.
-There were about 100 of us working there.
+On April 30, 1940, the ghetto was completely sealed off and the conditions became even worse.
+I was able to attend school in the ghetto for a little while but when the school was closed, I was sent to work in a factory that manufactured wooden shoes.
+I was responsible for taking finished shoes from the factory to the warehouse.
+There were about one hundred of us working there.

-A man who worked with me was so happy one day.
-When we asked why he said that there was a small piece of potato in his soup.
+We received a small ration of very watered-down soup each day.
+I remember a man who worked with me being so happy one day.
+When we asked him “why?” he told us that he found a small piece of potato in his soup.
 Everyone was always hungry.
-There was rampant disease, lice and typhus.
-I contracted typhus and was hospitalized.

 There were accusations of stealing in the ghetto.
 When the accused was found out, he was hung in the main square and everyone was required to attend the hanging.

-I worked in this camp for about a year.
-The Germans beat us terribly.
+Our death march ended in Chrastava (Kratzau), a sub camp of Gross-Rosen in Czechoslovakia.
+The guards in Kratzau beat us terribly.
 We were all bruised.
-There was a visit by the notorious Mengele.
+On March 20, 1945, the notorious Dr. Mengele came for a visit.
 He asked the commandant what had happened to so many of us who were bruised.
 He was told that we were just clumsy and fell out of our bunks.
-The Russians liberated us soon after Mengele’s visit.

 Name of Ghetto(s)